HajagosNorbert/SZTE-os-scheduling/README.md

 #### How to use it

-There are 2 executables (at the moment result visualization is = 0).
-One for producing the input, one for processing it.
+There are 2 executables.
+One for producing the input, one for running the simulation and reporting the results in an html file.

 See available algorithms with:
 ```sh